Plan for College Tuition and Expenses

 - Get the course syllabus or any information that details textbook requirements for the fall semester during the summer months.

-- Look online for book deals at sites such as Amazon.com, eBay® and efollet®.com.
+- Look online for book deals at sites such as Amazon, eBay and Eefollet.

-- It’s also a good idea to check with the college to see whether it has a rental program or uses electronic textbooks.
+- Check if the school has a book rental program or uses electronic textbooks.

-Before spending money on all of the latest tech gadgets, you and your son or daughter should:
+Before spending money on all of the latest tech gadgets:

-- Check if his or her school requires a laptop, a tablet or any other educational gear.
+- Check if his or her school requires a laptop, tablet or other educational technology.

 - Review your child’s syllabus and determine whether your teen is taking a math, science or photography class that might warrant an expensive calculator, circuit board or camera.

-- If your child already has a computer, he or she should visit the campus bookstore for student discounts on word-processing software or other programs he or she needs for typing papers, searching the Internet or homework.
+- If your child already has a computer, visit the campus bookstore or the software developer's website for student discounts on software.